thopiekar/CuraDassaultSystemesPlugins/README.md

-# CuraDassaultSystemesPlugins
+# CuraSolidWorksPlugin
-Cura plugin to support SolidWorks and CATIA filetypes
+Cura plugin to support SolidWorks filetypes

 ## Requirements:
- * Either SolidWorks or CATIA
  * SolidWorks (version 2016 is in main focus of development at the moment)
-   * CATIA (version R18 - old, but the only one I have access to by my university)
  * A valid licence!

 ## How to install via plugin browser